-- 1. How does Bush wish to change the welfare system? - 2.
+- 1. How did Bush wish to change the welfare system? - 2.
 What role should the voluntary sector take in the provision of welfare?
 In what ways are voluntary organizations more effective than government bureaucracies?
 In what ways do they do a better job of promoting virtue?

+3. What are the four heads of charity?

-(Brooks and Bush) - 3.
-Should charities have the ability to issue tax receipts? - 4.
-What should count as a charity?
+- 4. Should charities have the ability to issue tax receipts?

+- 5. What should count as a charity?